kedacore/keda-docs/content/docs/2.0/concepts/scaling-deployments.md

 **`horizontalPodAutoscalerConfig:`**

- This section contains configuration that is the same as some parts of the standard horizontal pod autoscaler (HPA) configuration.
+ This section contains configuration that is the same as some parts of the standard Horizontal Pod Autoscaler (HPA) configuration.
 KEDA would feed properties from this section into a appropriate places into the HPA configuration.
 This way one can modify the HPA that is being created and managed by KEDA.

 **`horizontalPodAutoscalerConfig.resourceMetrics:`**